A mode-sum prescription for the renormalized stress energy tensor on black hole spacetimes: Abstract

 \section{Abstract}

-In this paper, we describe an efficient method for computing the regularized stress-energy tensor of a quantum scalar field in spherically-symmetric black hole spacetimes.
-The method relies on two key ingredients, (i) a judicious set of expansion parameters for the singular field of the stress-energy tensor and (ii) analytic representations of the singular field as a mode-sum which can be subtracted from the stress-energy tensor mode-by-mode.
-We demonstrate the utility of the method by computing the regularized stress-energy tensor for a scalar field with arbitrary mass and coupling in the Schwarzschild black hole spacetime.
-We further apply our results to discuss the null energy condition and to solve for the semi-classical backreaction.
+In this paper, we describe an extremely efficient method for computing the renormalized stress-energy tensor of a quantum scalar field in spherically-symmetric black hole spacetimes.
+The method applies to a scalar field with arbitrary field parameters.
+We demonstrate the utility of the method by computing the renormalized stress-energy tensor for a scalar field in the Schwarzschild black hole spacetime, applying our results to discuss the null energy condition and the semi-classical backreaction.